 Under the Companion Animals Act 1998, All owners of companion animals must take two (2) steps to provide lifetime Protection for your pet.

-The best places to get your pet microchipped is the vet, however animal welfare organisations such as the RSPCA or other authorised people such as your local pet shop or council can microchip too.
+The best place to get your pet microchipped is the vet, however animal welfare organisations such as the RSPCA or other authorised people such as your local pet shop or council can microchip too.

 Lifetime registration forms can be collected from any council office and need to be filled out and paid for as soon as possible .